Phoenix009/Notes/WiSe'23/Security/Network security.md

 # Stateful Inspection Firewalls:
 - Stateful firewalls record TCP/UDP connections
 	- Maintain a directory of TCP/UDP connections
-	- Specify rules based on packers and or connections
+	- Specify rules based on packets and or connections

 - Connection tracking allows for easier rules
 	- Delete connections if they are closed